OpenEvalProject/evals/manuscripts/elife-58184/v3/manuscript.md

 ## Results

-## Evidence of decreased osteopontin phosphorylation in mouse models of impaired phosphate metabolism and decreased mechanical properties
+### Evidence of decreased osteopontin phosphorylation in mouse models of impaired phosphate metabolism and decreased mechanical properties

 We first investigated whether the phosphorylation state of OPN varied using in vivo mouse models having phosphate disorders and known skeletal pathology linked to soft osteomalacic bones.
 Mineral-bound proteins were extracted from long bones of WT, Hyp, and Fgf23-/- mice.
 Total protein was quantified using a colorimetric detection system.
 From each sample, 2 µg of protein extract was loaded onto a 4–20% gradient SDS-PAGE gel.
 Since the vast majority of OPN phosphorylation occurs at serine residues, we performed immunoblotting for phosphoserine in the mineral-binding protein extracts.
 In the bone matrix of both Hyp and Fgf23-/- mice, we found that mineral-bound OPN increased (Figure 1a) but global phosphorylation decreased (Figure 1b) as compared to WT controls.
 In addition, the post-immunoprecipation results show that despite the accumulation of OPN in Hyp and Fgf23-/- mice (Figure 1c), the proportion of phosphorylated OPN was reduced compared to the bone of WT mice (Figure 1d).
 Given that these models have opposite levels of serum phosphate deviation from normal (hypophosphatemic vs. hyperphosphatemic), and display a reduction in bone strength (Liu et al., 2016; Murali et al., 2016; Sitara et al., 2004; Camacho et al., 1995) which may be dependent on defective mineralization but driven by the mineral-inhibiting protein OPN, our results suggest that osteopontin phosphorylation may be an important contributor to the fracture resistance of bone.

 ![Figure 1.](https://cdn.elifesciences.org/articles/58184/elife-58184-fig1-v3.jpg)

-**Figure 1.:** (a) and global phosphorylation (b) in protein extracts of long bones from WT, Hyp and Fgf23 mice.
-Post-immunoprecipation (Post-IP) indicates that despite similar levels of OPN (-/-c), phosphorylation of OPN is reduced in these disease models (d).
+**Figure 1.:** (a) and global phosphorylation (b) in protein extracts of long bones from WT, Hyp and Fgf23-/- mice.
+Post-immunoprecipation (Post-IP) indicates that despite similar levels of OPN (c), phosphorylation of OPN is reduced in these disease models (d).

-## Phosphorylation status of osteopontin influences bone fracture toughness
+### Phosphorylation status of osteopontin influences bone fracture toughness

 To capture the effects of OPN phosphorylation on bone fracture toughness, we performed separate ex-vivo phosphorylation and dephosphorylation of whole femurs from WT and Opn KO mice and subsequent mechanical testing.
 The global phosphorylation level in bone matrix increased in both genotypes with ex-vivo casein kinase-II (CKII) phosphorylation (WT-phosphorylated vs. WT-nonphosphorylated control, p=0.008; Opn KO-phosphorylated vs. Opn KO-nonphosphorylated control, p=0.007) (Figure 2a).
 We observed a significant reduction in phosphoproteins with ex-vivo dephosphorylation by alkaline phosphatase (WT-dephosphorylated vs. WT-nondephosphorylated control, p=0.033; Opn KO-dephosphorylated vs. Opn KO-nondephosphorylated control, p=0.006) (Figure 3a).
 Although the change in ex-vivo phosphorylation between WT and Opn KO (delta-WT vs. delta-Opn KO, Figure 2b) was not statistically significant, we observed a significant difference in dephosphorylation between delta-WT and delta-Opn KO (Figure 3b), indicating that OPN-deficient bone can be modified to a greater extent than WT bone, likely attributable to increased permeability of enzymes into bones lacking OPN.